olumide-moore/face-detector/README.md

 # Face Detector
-An AI program which detects face.
-Built using Python OpenCV library
+An AI program which detects faces, built using Python OpenCV library